markurusov1/defischolar/content/docs/defi_basics/rwa.md

 - **Public Registries**: Platforms like RWA.xyz list canonical tickers and chains.
 - **Bridging Controls**: Cross-chain versions use "lock-and-mint" (wrapped tokens), never creating new underlying supply.

-## Outlook
+## RWA – the positive feedback loop (or a flywheel effect) between traditional assets and on-chain liquidity.

-As of late 2025, RWA total value locked has grown significantly, attracting institutional interest.
-Advances in oracles, standards (e.g., ERC-3643), and regulation are accelerating adoption.
+- As of late 2025, RWA total value locked has grown significantly, attracting institutional interest.
+Advances in oracles, standards (e.g., ERC-3643), and regulation are speeding up adoption.
 RWAs are expected to bring trillions in traditional asset value on-chain, maturing DeFi with greater stability and real-world utility.

----

-*This page summarizes key concepts in Real World Assets within Decentralized Finance.
-For the latest developments, refer to protocols like Ondo Finance, Centrifuge, and resources such as RWA.xyz.*
+- The RWA is key the future DeFI growth.
+The more of the real world economy is tokenized, the more DeFi economy will grow.
+The more DeFi economy grows, the more RWA will be in demand.